facebookexperimental/moq-encoder-player/README.md

   - Reconstructs the capture wall clock of the chunk from the capture anchor
   - Sends the chunk (augmented with seqId and metadata) to the muxer

-It also owns the **"Media packager" dropdown** (LOC or CMSF, the UI name of the CMAF packaging, see [Packager](#packager)), which is where the published format is selected; the player has its own "Media packager expected" selector that has to match.
-Selecting CMSF also locks the QUIC mapping to subgroup per GOP (video) and subgroup per frame (audio), which is the grouping the CMAF mapping assumes.
+It also owns the **"Media packager" dropdown** (CMSF, the UI name of the CMAF packaging, by default, or LOC — see [Packager](#packager)), which is where the published format is selected; the player has its own "Media packager expected" selector that has to match.
+Selecting CMSF also locks the video QUIC mapping to subgroup per GOP and rebuilds the audio mapping options (no datagrams, 10 frames per subgroup by default), which is the grouping the CMAF mapping assumes.

 #### Saving the stream to a local file